 21 2013–2014 Pave Speakers Series: “Making a Living and a Life” with Laura Zabel 4pm Lyceum Theatre, ASU Tempe.

-21-June 29 PABLO HELGUERA: LIBERIA DONCELES ASU Art Museum at The Brickyard on Mill Ave. in Tempe (the new location for the Ceramics Center).
+21-June 29 PABLO HELGUERA: LIBERIA DONCELES ASU Art Museum's Combine Studio in downtown Phoenix.
 Helguera’s installation takes the form of an itinerant Spanish-language bookstore comprised of over 12,000 used books on virtually every subject.
 The installation recreates the unique intellectually and culturally rich environment of a secondhand bookstore and questions how Spanish is integrated into the broader cultural life of Arizona.
-An accompanying exhibition of new work by Helguera will be on view in the Kresge Gallery at the ASU Art Museum.
+An accompanying exhibition of new work by Helguera will be on view at The Brickyard on Mill Ave. in Tempe (the new location for the Ceramics Center)

 23 DESERT SIGHTINGS: site specific work by Eiko & Koma 4-6pm Free, with free food/refreshments.
 Deer Valley Rock Arts Center.
 An amazing opportunity to see this legendary pair of dance/movement artists, who extend the Japenese modern dance/butoh tradition into site-specific work.
 Presented by Performance in the Borderlands